 - Contact, Financial and Transaction Data from providers of technical, payment and delivery services such as:

-- parking management equipment providers based inside the EU;
+- parking management equipment providers based inside the EEA;

-- payment service providers based inside the EU;
+- payment service providers based inside the EEA;

 - Identity and Contact Data from publicly available sources such as:

-- the driver vehicle licence agency based inside the EU;
+- the driver vehicle licence agency based inside the UK;

-- the Parking on Private Land Appeals (POPLA) service based in the EU.
+- the Parking on Private Land Appeals (POPLA) service based in the UK.

 4. How we use your personal data